 Academic Progress Appeal

 A financial aid appeal is an online or written student appeal, required after aid is suspended because of a financial aid unsatisfactory academic progress status.
 In a financial aid appeal, a student petitions for reinstatement of aid.
-An appeal must be submitted online in Campus Connection, or via a paper Satisfactory Academic Progress Appeal form.
+An appeal must be submitted online in Campus Connect, or via a paper Satisfactory Academic Progress Appeal form.
 An appeal must include, at minimum, an explanation of the circumstances that caused the student to fall below the minimum SAP thresholds, and it must also include a plan for corrective action, as well as an academic advisor signature certifying that the student has discussed this plan with his/her academic advisor.
 Additional documentation may be requested in the appeal review.

 Financial Aid Probation/Reinstatement